cmahnke/schriftmuster/content/about/index.en.md

 displayinlist: false
 ---

 Since I was heavily involved in the field of [optical character recognition](https://en.wikipedia.org/wiki/Optical_character_recognition) (OCR) a few years ago, I also have a fairly extensive collection of font samples.
 Since I am no longer working on that topic, I would like to offer this collection as a resource for further developments.
+Typographically interesting [individual items](/en/tags/singlefind) can also be added.
 Many of the patterns shown are now also available elsewhere on the Internet, sometimes even as [font files](http://www.steffmann.de/wordpress/test-2/).

 It's the purpose of this blog to provide high-quality digital copies for [further processing](/reuse/).
 Therefore, all content is provided under a Creative Commons license (attribution - sharing alike).